What is MFA?

 If you are on a Windows machine and are unsure if it is 32bit or 64bit, search your computer for the control panel.
 When in the control panel click System and Security, then click System.
 The system type will be detailed on that page

-Once the download is complete, open the application and install.
+Once the download is complete, open the application and install it.

 Opening Authy for the first time you’ll need to select a country code and enter your mobile number.